anelson0112/rgb/README.md

         v.
 How does score keeping work?

-        Through a function with a query selector document.
+        Through a function with a query selector through the document API.
 It uses local storage, so the score stays with the game on the browser.

         vi.
 Why does it persist through closing the page?